Jack Tocho: Washington Redskins

 On December 19, 2018, Tocho was signed to the Washington Redskins practice squad.

 Birmingham Iron

-In 2019, Tocho joined the Birmingham Iron of the Alliance of American Football.
+In 2019, Tocho joined the Birmingham Iron of the Alliance of American Football (AAF).

 Pittsburgh Steelers

 Tocho was signed by the Pittsburgh Steelers on April 5, 2019, three days after the AAF suspended football operations.
 He was released on May 9, 2019.

 Los Angeles Wildcats

-In October 2019, Tocho was selected by the Los Angeles Wildcats in the 2020 XFL Draft.
+In October 2019, Tocho was selected by the Los Angeles Wildcats of the XFL in the 2020 XFL draft.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Personal life

 Tocho's parents, David and Gertrude, immigrated to the United States from Kenya in pursuit of a better life.
 His middle name, Zephania, comes from his paternal grandfather.
 Tocho was a two-time Academic All-ACC performer, qualifying for the honor by maintaining a 3.0 cumulative grade point average during his undergraduate academic career.
 He earned his undergraduate degree in finance with a minor in accounting in just three years.